 (Back to table of contents)

 Aggregate trend: Data collection methods sometimes change, with the same basic information collected with two different levels of detail at different times.
 An aggregated trend is defined for such an occurrence, and is the trend with less detailed information.
 For example, redds may initially be counted for an entire stream.
 In later years the count may be split into two separate numbers, perhaps above and below a tributary.
 In this example, the aggregate trend is for the entire stream, while "independent trends" are defined for the reaches above and below the tributary.

+Hatchery origin / Natural origin: See "Production type" below.

 Independent trend: A regular trend.
 Compare to "aggregate trend."